 - the scope of the candidate’s contributions to the cultural or intellectual heritage of Canada, taking into account the context of their artistic discipline or academic field of study

-- evidence of the candidate’s outstanding commitment, creativity and efforts to share research and knowledge beyond the artistic or academic community
+- evidence of the candidate’s outstanding commitment, creativity and effort to share research and knowledge beyond the artistic or academic community

 - the influence of the candidate and their work on enriching and evolving current thinking and practice in their area of expertise

-- Biography of the nominee (maximum 1 page)
+- Biography of the candidate (1 page maximum)

-- Nominee’s current curriculum vitae (maximum 10 pages)
+- Candidate’s current curriculum vitae (10 pages maximum)

-- Letters of support from experts in the field (3 maximum)
+- Letters of support from experts in the field (3 letters maximum)

-- Written support items (e.g. articles, reviews, commentaries and promotional items) from independent external sources (6 maximum, up to 4 pages each)
+- Written support items (e.g., articles, reviews, commentaries and promotional items) from independent external sources (3 maximum, up to 4 pages each)